TileDB-Inc/TileDB/format_spec/array_schema.md

 If a current domain is empty, only the version number and the empty flag are serialized to storage.

+The current current domain format version is `1`.

 | **Field** | **Type** | **Description** |
 | :--- | :--- | :--- |
 | Version number | `uint32_t` | Current domain version number |